DevMohith/proverb-generator/README.md

 Proverb Generator – Custom GenAI Model with PyTorch

 This project is a **custom Generative AI (GenAI) model** built from scratch using **PyTorch and LSTM architecture**.
 It generates proverbs based on user-provided keywords (like "strength", "hope", "wisdom"), and is trained on a dataset of 1000+ keyword-tagged proverbs refer to the dataset.csv used for model development.
-Integrated backend using flask with reactJS
+Integrated backend using flask with reactJS.

+used greeting function and looping it through different proverbs to show sentiment kind of analysis with every proverb for good user experience and setiment.

 <img width="943" alt="image" src="https://github.com/user-attachments/assets/ef5cc77e-ff9f-4136-ac70-6737adfa37a4" />